Skip to main content.

 Professional Background

-I did my training at the American University of Beirut and at Baylor College of Medicine.
-Then I did a skull base fellowship at the University of Utah.
+He did his training at the American University of Beirut and at Baylor College of Medicine in Houston, Texas.
+Then he did a skull base fellowship at the University of Utah.

-I joined the faculty at the University of Kansas, Department of Neurosurgery in 2012.
-Ever since, I have been fully invested in patient care, education, research and administrative responsibilities.
+HE joined the faculty at the University of Kansas, Department of Neurosurgery in 2012.
+Ever since, he has been fully invested in patient care, education, research and administrative responsibilities.

 - Brain tumors (such as brain metastasis, gliomas, GBM)